 Typical water softening systems need salt in order to regenerate and produce soft water.
 Without sodium, the softener can no longer effectively remove calcium and magnesium from your water, allowing hard water back into your pipes and home.
 While salt-free systems do exist, they typically condition rather than soften water.
 They can address some but often not all of the issues hard water causes.

 It’s quite easy to check and see if you are in need of more salt.
 The salt level is easily viewable by lifting the cover of the brine and looking inside.
 Normally, the tank should be about half full.
 If it is at a lower level – or if the salt looks wet or is below the water level – it’s time for a refill.
-It’s recommended to check your brine tank at least once a month, which should help your water stay soft and cleaner.
+It’s recommended to check your brine tank at least once a month and add salt as necessary to help your water stay softer and cleaner

 Can You Add Too Much Salt to a Water Softener?